meedaycodes/Hangman/README.md

     print("Ooops, That's not a valid input")
 ```
 ##Milestone 2
--This second milestone of the game adds 2 functionalities to it
+- This second milestone of the game adds 2 functionalities to it
--The first fuction converts the user's guess to lowercase with thw lower() and checks if the guess is in the word variable from milestone 1
+- The first fuction converts the user's guess to lowercase with thw lower() and checks if the guess is in the word variable from milestone 1
 ```
 def check_guess(guess):
     guess = guess.lower()